aspeakman/DBTruck3/README.md

     data = st.select(fields = [ 'name', 'surname' ], table_name = 'engineers', conditions = 'surname = ?', params = [ 'Brunel' ] )

 Note the `conditions` parameter is passed directly to the WHERE clause of the underlying SQL so it is good practice to substitute any variables using `?` place holders, as shown in the example, where the appropriate values are quoted and inserted from the `params` list.
-(Note the ? place holder used here is converted to the appropriate place holder character if you are using PostgreSQL or MySQL).
+(Note the '?' place holder required by Store is converted to the appropriate place holder character ('%s') if you are using the `psycopg2` or `mysql-connector-python` modules).

 Alternatively you can leave out `params` and use `Store.iquote` (quotes an identifier) or `Store.nquote` (quotes a literal nullable value) to do appropriate variable substitution into `conditions` as a Python string.